vleplat/QuatIca/PUBLISH.md

 ### Examples of usage

-**Perform a dry run to see what would happen for a patch release:**
+**Example: Perform a dry run to see what would happen for a patch release:**

 ```bash
 uv run ./publish.py --bump patch --dry-run